samstork/bd-asymmetrical-information/README.md

+## Introduction
+This is the code I used for my Bachelor's Project on Bayesian Delegation with Asymmetrical Hidden Information.
+It is built on the original Bayesian Delegation [paper](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12525) and [code](https://github.com/rosewang2008/gym-cooking).

 ## Installation
 These installation steps should be the same regardless of the operating system being used.
 1. This repository is versioned using Conda.
 Install a Conda distributions of your choice by following the instructions found here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
 I personally recommend miniconda.